Admission to Major & SOWK 441Page address: http://sbs.mnsu.edu/socialwork/undergraduate/admission/admissiontomajor.html

 Moving from "Pre-SOWK" to "SOWK Major"

-When students express an interest in the Social Work major/BSSW degree the Department Secretary will assign an advisor to them and change their status in the records system to Major = Pre-SOWK.
+When students express an interest in the Social Work major/BSSW degree the Department Secretary will assign an advisor to them and change their status in the records system to Social Work Major (used to be referred to as Pre-SOWK).
 Students who are working closely with their advisor will know when it is time for them to apply to the major.
 The materials below summarize the qualifications and provide the forms you will need to complete your application.
+Beginning Fall 2016, application for formal admission to the BSSW program (permission to complete the advanced curriculum) will be due by Friday, 4 p.m. in the 5th class week of each semester (unless otherwise posted).
 The deadlines are published on the "Important Dates" page of this website along with being announced in classes and on the posted department listserv.

 Also see the Undergraduate BSSW Student Handbook which explains the process in detail and summarizes the possible outcomes when students apply.
 As a professional major the Department has a responsibility to clients, agencies, and the profession to ensure that our graduates are able to practice as competent social workers.
 Thus, demonstration of mature and professional behavior is also considered when looking at admissions.